splunk/splunk-webframework-toolkit/README.md

 or clone the repository from [GitHub](https://github.com/splunk).
 2. Copy the `/splunk_wftoolkit` subdirectory into `$SPLUNK_HOME/etc/apps/`.
 3. Restart Splunk.
-4. In Splunk Web, navigate to the Web Framework Toolkit (*http://localhost:8000/dj/splunk_wftoolkit*).
+4. In Splunk Web, navigate to the Web Framework Toolkit.

 ## Documentation and resources